- Search The Registry

 - My Account

 *“Tup” Holmes was born on this date in 1917.
-He was a Black an amateur golfer.
+He was a Black amateur golfer.

 He also captured the black-only Southern Amateur title three times and was the National Negro Amateur Champion four times.
 After being denied the opportunity to play a round at Bobby Jones Golf Course in 1951, Holmes and his family were instrumental in obtaining the right for Blacks to play golf on City of Atlanta public golf courses.

-They subsequently brought suit against the city and the case wound its way to the U.S. Supreme Court, whose final ruling would end segregation of the City’s courses and eventually lead to the desegregation of all City of Atlanta public places.
+They subsequently brought suit against the city, and the case wound its way to the U.S. Supreme Court, whose final ruling would end segregation of the City’s courses and eventually lead to desegregating all City of Atlanta public places.
 The first ruling in the case, in Federal District Court in Atlanta, was that Blacks could play on city public courses but only on certain days.
-The family appealed the verdict and a federal appellate court upheld the district court’s decision.
+The family appealed the verdict, and a federal appellate court upheld the district court’s decision.
 Holmes obtained assistance from Thurgood Marshall, then a Baltimore attorney.
 In the family’s next appeal to the U.S. Supreme Court.

 It struck down the original ruling by the district court, sending the case back to the original judge with instructions to end segregation on the City’s courses.
 On December 23, 1955, “Tup” Holmes, his brother, Oliver Wendell Holmes, and friends Charles T. Bell, T.D.
 Hawkins and E.J.
-Peterson played a round of golf at North Fulton Golf Course, thus legally breaking the color barrier on Atlanta’s public golf courses.
-Alfred F. “Tup” Holmes died of cancer December 16, 1967.
+Peterson played golf at North Fulton Golf Course, thus legally breaking the color barrier on Atlanta’s public golf courses.
+Alfred F. “Tup” Holmes died of cancer on December 16, 1967.
 His family and the City of Atlanta joined together to dedicate a golf course in his honor in 1983, the Alfred “Tup” Holmes Memorial Golf Course in Adams Park on the site of a Civil War battlefield.